michaelseeber/learned-3d-segmentation/README.md

-# Bachelor Thesis
+# Bachelor Thesis: Learned 3D Semantic Segmentation

-One Paragraph of project description goes here
+This repository contains the corresponding code of the Bachelor Thesis "Learned 3D Semantic Segmentation".

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-Make sure that you have downloaded the ScanNet dataset or have at least already preprocessed scene files at hand.
+Make sure that you have downloaded the ScanNet dataset or have already preprocessed scene files at hand.

-### Prerequisites
+### Overall Structure of this repository

-Overall Structure
+This repository contains 3 major folders

 Data folder: Contains everthing related to the dataset & preprocessing
     - dataset.py: